jerdog/streamlining-devex-slidev/slides.md

 - Greater visibility + traceability via aggregation of info

 <!--
-Ecosystem integration in CI/CD systems involves seamlessly incorporating and interacting with various tools, services, and platforms within the software development and delivery ecosystem.
+Ecosystem integration is about seamlessly incorporating and interacting with various tools, services, and platforms within the software development and delivery ecosystem.
 From VCS, build automation, testing frameworks, deployment platforms, and observability, integration allows for assembling a customized toolchain that's tailored to your specific needs.
 Add in the ability to automate end-to-end processes, and you can create a more efficient and collaborative development environment and experience, and then aggregate all the information into a single view for greater visibility.
 -->

 ---